IFB-ElixirFr/katacoda-scenarios/ifb-unix/session04/step-Output_of_command.md

 grep gene-SAOUHSC_00079 belebele.bed > gene.bed
 ```

-Look: you created a new file nammed `gene.bed`
+Look: you created a new file named `gene.bed`
 ```bash
 ls
 ```
-You can see it content using the `cat` command:
+You can see its content using the `cat` command:
 ```bash
 cat gene.bed
 ```
-The content of this new file is really the same as the result of the grep command.
+The content of this new file is just the same as the result of the grep command.

 The `>` symbol is one of the **redirection** operators.